-Need to something new to watch?
-Netflix is here to help.
-The streaming service may have paused many of its productions as a result of the coronavirus pandemic, but it's still got plenty of new original content lined up, including new movies, TV shows, comedy specials, kids' program series, and more.
+You can always count on Netflix for new shows and movies to watch.
+The streaming service had to pause many of its productions as a result of the coronavirus pandemic, but it's still got plenty of new original content lined up, including new movies, TV shows, comedy specials, kids' program series, and more.

 From the most popular shows to buzzy film projects to those titles that could prove to be the next big sleeper hit, we're here to help guide you through everything coming to Netflix this year.
 Below, you'll find all of the TV shows, movies, specials, documentaries, and kids' series that are arriving on Netflix in 2020.
 And be sure to bookmark this page because we'll be updating this regularly as new titles are announced.